-That Visitor Accommodation is of a scale that is:

-- (a) compatible with the landscape values of the site and surrounding area; and - (b) does not impact the safety and efficiency of local roads or private rights of way.

-Acceptable Solutions Performance Criteria A1 P1 Visitor Accommodation: Visitor Accommodation must: (a) guests are accommodated in existing buildings; and (a) be of a scale that respects the character of use in the area; (b) has a gross floor area of no more than 300m 2 . (b) not cause an unreasonable impact on the landscape values of the site; and (c) not adversely impact the safety and efficiency of the local road network or unreasonably disadvantage owners and users of rights of carriageway.
+Objec ctive: That Visitor Accommodation is of a scale that is: (a) compatible with the landscape values of the site and surrounding area; and (b) does not impact the safety and efficiency of local roads or private rights of way.
+Acce ptable Se olutions Perf ormance Criteria A1 P1 Visito Visitor Accommodation: Visit or Accommodation must: (a) guests a buildings re accommodated in existing ;; and (a) be of a scale that respects the character of use in the area; (b) has a gro oss floor area of no more than 300m . (b) not cause an unreasonable impact on the landscape values of the site; and (c) not adversely impact the safety and efficiency of the local road network or unreasonably disadvantage owners and users of rights of carriageway.